thedavidmeister/xoroshiro128/README.md

 The xoroshiro128+ algorithm reference implementation in C was developed by David Blackman and Sebastiano Vigna in 2016 under a Creative Commons public domain license https://creativecommons.org/publicdomain/zero/1.0/.

-This clojure implementation is copyright © 2016 David Meister
+This clojure implementation is copyright © 2016 David Meister.

 Distributed under the [Eclipse Public License version 1.0](http://www.eclipse.org/legal/epl-v10.html).